louiskareem/un_sdg_international_project/README.md

 # International Project with students from Belgium and South Africa.
-This is an Machine Learning project to predict waste images in the form of Organic and Recyclable wastes.
-My group consists of 6 students.
+This is an Machine Learning project to predict waste images in the form of Organic and Recyclable waste.
+My group is one of 6 other groups and consists of 6 students.
 I am the AI student that is resposible for the machine learning.

 ## What I Learned
 * How to read image data